 - The injured breast may appear swollen compared to the other one.

-The breasts are composed of mainly fatty tissue with the mammary glands and muscle.
+The breasts are composed of mainly fatty tissue with the mammary glands and muscles.
 The muscle is deep so cannot help much in supporting the breast.